mtzgroup/bigchem/README.md

 poetry install
 ```

 Check that your installation is working correctly by running the tests.
-(Requires `docker-compose`).
+(Requires `docker compose`).

 ```sh
 sh scripts/test.sh